thepower/power-docs/docs/Community/phase-1/01-testnet-flow.md

 >
 > If the client is started without options, you will see a short reference on the command and options.

-If you have successfully started the Tea Ceremony client, you will get `node.config` and `genesis.txt` files after the ceremony ends.
+If you have successfully started the Tea Ceremony client, you will get `node.config` and `genesis.txt` files after the ceremony ends. `node.config` contains your **private key**.
+Please, **store it securely to avoid loss of data**.
 You can find these files under the same directory where you have started the Tea Ceremony client.

+After the Tea Ceremony ends, you need to restart the Ceremony once again to generate the complete `node.config`.
+In this case, you will not need to edit the file.

 > **Attention**
 >